 Festivals & Events

-Just one week after the city’s New Year’s festivities conclude, Osaka's local spirits rise once again to participate in the festive Toka Ebisu.
+Just one week after the city's New Year's festivities concludes Osaka's local spirits rise once again to participate in the festive Toka Ebisu Festival.

 Join the masses congregating at Imamiya Ebisu Shrine for what is colloquially known as Ebessan, where you'll wave a ceremonial bamboo branch and pray to the god of commerce for financial success in the new year.

-Imamiya Ebisu Shrine is accessible from central Osaka and JR Osaka Station via JR Namba Station.
+Imamiya Ebisu-jinja Shrine is accessible from central Osaka and Osaka Station via Namba Station.

-From Namba Station, take the local Nankai-Koya Line (located within Namba’s Nankai Station) one stop, and exit at Imamiyaebisu Station.
-The shrine is located a two-minute walk east.
+From Namba Station, take the local Nankai-Koya Line, located within Nankai Namba Station, one stop, and exit at Imamiyaebisu Station.
+The shrine is a two-minute walk east.

 The streets surrounding the shrine are packed with yatai stands, offering the likes of takoyaki, yakisoba, grilled pork skewers and more.
-Take your time enjoying the hearty and delicious street food before heading further into the shrine.
+Enjoy the hearty and delicious street food before heading further into the shrine.

 The fukumusume, or "lucky daughters," are 50 women selected as representatives for the festival.
-Over 3,000 people apply each year, making the acceptance rate more difficult than most elite colleges and institutions.
+Over 3,000 people apply each year, making the acceptance rate more difficult than most of Japan's elite colleges and institutions.

 During the festivities, these women line the perimeter of the shrine, distributing charms and maintaining their composure despite the surrounding chaos.
 You'll be able to distinguish them by their traditional eboshi hats, which look like giant stockings turned upside down.